dailybruin/PRILUSBY/README.md

+# PRIME Website
+This repository stores the static server code for PRIME's website.
+The 'public' folder of this project is generated from the build command, and is uploaded to an s3 bucket in order to be hosted.

 # gatsby-starter-dailybruin

 How the Daily Bruin likes using [Gatsby](https://www.gatsbyjs.org).
 Note this starter combines a couple of other in-house DB tools, like [gatsby-source-kerckhoff](https://github.com/dailybruin/gatsby-source-kerckhoff), which draws from our site manager [Kerckhoff](https://github.com/dailybruin/kerckhoff), and [Lux](https://github.com/dailybruin/lux), our React-based design system.